sconstantinides/where_are_you/README.md

 where_are_you(request.remote_ip, 'language') # returns "en"
 ```
 ## Language

-If the language you've requested is not supported, where_are_you returns nil.
-We do support most use cases, including languages for over 250 countries.
+We support languages for over 250 countries, but if the country is not supported, where_are_you returns nil.

 ## International